-Once GW Benefits receives your properly completed enrollment, coverage will begin on the first day of the month following your date of hire, unless you are hired on the 1st of the month, then coverage will begin on your date of hire.
-Coverage for your Dependents will start on the date your coverage begins, provided you have submitted documentation verifying dependent eligibility to Benefits within 30 calendar days from your date of hire.
+Once bswift receives your initial premium payment, coverage will begin on the first day of the month following your retirement date.
+Coverage for your Dependents will start on the date your coverage begins.

 If You Are Hospitalized When Your Coverage Begins